About databases

 Each DataMiner System requires its own system data storage.
 This data storage serves as a repository for configuration data, historical parameter information, and alarm data.

-• Instead of a dedicated clustered storage setup, it is also possible to use storage per DMA (with Cassandra or MySQL), though this is not recommended.
-If you are still using a legacy setup with MySQL, we highly recommend migrating to Cassandra, as MySQL is no longer supported as of DataMiner 10.3.
-If you are using a setup with Cassandra, we also highly recommend adding an indexing database to make sure you have access to features such as DOM and SRM.
+Instead of a dedicated clustered storage setup, older systems often use storage per DMA (with Cassandra or MySQL), though this is not recommended.
+We highly recommend migrating to a STaaS setup or to a dedicated clustered storage setup instead.
+If you are still using a MySQL setup (which is no longer supported as of DataMiner 10.3), you will first need to migrate to Cassandra.

 If you host the DataMiner storage yourself, you can also configure an additional offload database, for example to produce reports without interfering with the live DataMiner System.
 Additional databases can also be configured, for example for DataMiner Inventory & Asset Management.